rateldajer/markcrowley/_news/draft-2023-09-11-labnews.md

 Other Team changes and achievements:
-- Vlad - completed his project on headed back to Lithuainia
+- Vlad - completed his project on headed back to Lithuania
 - Shayan - Successful PhD defence on DATE on topic, presentation of ICML paper was well received
 - Kyle Sprague - successfully completed his work on ChemGymRL and starts grad school at UAlberta
 - ChrisBeeler - still doing position at vector?